PianoPiston/Allconverter/README.md

 The converter works by defining a unit as an amount of base unit, for example, 1kg is used as the base unit, it's conversion rate is defined as 1.
 1g is defined as 1000, and 1 ton is defined as 0.001.

 # Notes:
-some conversions may be incorrect, rounding errors may also be present so this is not a scientific calculator (currently).
-Feel free to message with any feedback, or fix any conversion rates that are wrong, thank you!
+some conversions may be incorrect, rounding errors may also be present.
+Feel free to give feedback or fix any code thank you!

 # Hosting:
-Made with Django. code for Css, Html and Js is all placed into the same file for simplicity (this is generally considered bad practice, though).
+Made with Django. code for Css, Html and Js is all placed into the same file for simplicity.
 File can be located in the templates folder.

 # Linux
 ```